delanni/cv/cv.md

 ### Berlin 2018 - 2019

-Full-stack engineer on frameworks and user management.
+Full-stack engineer on frameworks and user management, working mostly with _Node.js_, _Java_, _Clojure_ and _AWS_.
 Working on business critical auth/auth systems, front-end frameworks and tooling, migrating and supporting legacy services, and designing new solutions.

 ### Stockholm 2017 - 2018

-Working as a full-stack engineer on the Klarna App for mobile and web using React and React Native.
+Working as a full-stack engineer on the Klarna App for mobile and web using React and React Native, working with _Javascript_, _Node.js_, _React/Redux_.
 Managing E2E responsibility of applcation features, from design through deployment to monitoring.
 Advocating testing, static types, functional programming, and maintainable code.

 ## Full-stack engineer @ [Prezi](https://prezi.com) || 2016.07 - 2017.08